Are online banks safe? Is safety really a problem for online banks, and if so, how serious of a problem is it?

 As we said earlier, no system is 100% foolproof, and this also applies to online banks.

-Realistically, the same safety concerns that apply to credit unions and traditional banks apply to online banks.
+Realistically, the same safety concerns that apply to the best credit unions and traditional banks apply to the best online banks as well.

 Is the bank regulated?

 Ensuring that the bank is regulated, whether at the state or federal level, can help you understand how safe the bank is.